ZhongxiaYan/mlb_unity_delighting/README.md

 <img src="results/mesh12_gt.png" width="300"> <img src="results/mesh12_lit.png" width="300">

 ## Model
 Our core model consists of a 4 layer encoder followed by a 4 layer decoder, with residual connections between the layers.
+The model is fully convolutional, so it takes in 32x32 randomly cropped / rotated / flipped patches as input during training time (this speeds up training dramatically and produces better output), but takes in the entire texture map during test time.
 ![alt text](results/network_arch.png)

 ### Loss Function